These are the toughest remaining games for undefeated San Diego State | NCAA.com

 San Diego State's pursuit of perfection begs the question: What is its toughest remaining regular-season game?

-With seven remaining conference games for the Aztecs, which singular game poses the biggest threat of a loss?
+With six remaining conference games for the Aztecs, which singular game poses the biggest threat of a loss?

 TOP(PIN) OF THE LAND: Meet college basketball's best player that fans need to know more about